 We excluded from the sample individuals who worked less than 6 months in the year and those who worked less than 10 hours per week.
-We calculated a full-time equivalent wage (based on 40 hours/week, the legal working time in Luxembourg) to account for workers who did not work full-time13.
+We calculated a full time equivalent wage (based on 40 hours/week, the legal working time in Luxembourg) to account for workers who did not work full time12.
 Finally, we excluded observations in the first and last percentile of the earnings distribution (to avoid outliers).

 We estimated OLS models by gender and education level (6 regressions, total sample size = 3842, min.
 502 observations per regression).
-We have included age and age squared as on a sample sufficiently large for being in position to address the question of wages per age (on top of gender).
-Moreover and as will be explained in Section 3, civil servants and employees can be seen as quite similar in the present context (prospective simulations) with regard the pension systems to be considered.

-12 Involving employees of the public sector (hence civils servants) is driven both by the desire to analyze the situation of "average" employees in Luxembourg, whatever the sector of employment, and the need to build independent variables.
+We have included age and age squared as independent variables.
 Afterwards, we used the estimated parameters to simulate income profiles by gender and education level for all ages.